- Pain in your forehead

 - Watery eyes, runny nose, or congestion

-If you feel a migraine coming on, consider a nonprescription pain reliever such as acetaminophen, aspirin, or ibuprofen.
+If you feel an occasional migraine coming on, your doctor may recommend a nonprescription pain reliever such as acetaminophen, aspirin, or ibuprofen.
 Caffeine can help, too, so try sipping a cup of coffee or tea.
 Some people use ice packs.

 Temporal arteritis may feel like a migraine at first, as it starts with throbbing in the temple on one side of your head.
 But unlike a migraine, temporal arteritis makes your temples tender to the touch.
 And the throbbing may be constant.
-This is a condition that needs medical help.
+This is a condition that needs medical help right away.

 Temporal arteritis is when the temporal arteries on the sides of your head are swollen, which reduces blood flow.
 (It’s sometimes called giant cell arteritis.)
 These arteries deliver blood to your eyes, brain, and more.
 In severe cases, the artery could become completely blocked.
 If that happens, you may be at risk for vision problems or even a stroke.